ImpowerGames/impower/packages/sparkdown/src/inkjs/README.md

   1. Unlike glue, `\` preserves a single newline between the joined text.
   2. The next line will always be interpreted as plain text, even if it starts with a syntax keyword
     ```
-    And now, for all the points... \
+    And did you consider that might... \
-    DEFINE DISESTABLISHMENTARIANISM.
+    INCLUDE ME??
     ```
   3. If the next line of text is empty, `\` will do nothing.
     ```